Androsv96/lintech/README.md

 # Lintech

 This repo contains an assesment from Lintech.
-It is build on NodeJs and Express.
+It is built on NodeJs and Express.
 I'm using Heroku's database services (Postgres) to store data.
 You can run the app locally and test it with **Postman**

 ## Eslint
 I have used Eslint as linting tool.
 To run it, you must run this command: `npm run lint`

 ## ENV file